 The computer will allow you to pick a restore point, and then it will return your computer to that point in time.

-If none of the above methods were able to resolve your issue, the problem is most likely because of an error in the Steam program itself.
-Although Steam is prompt at fixing known errors, you should contact Steam’s customer support with the list of things you have done to resolve the issue.
+If none of the above methods were able to resolve your steam wont open issue, the problem is most likely because of an error in the Steam program itself.
+Although Steam is prompt at fixing known errors, you should contact Steam support with the list of things you have done to resolve the issue.